 Wheels or rims on cars tend to be damaged easily.
 There are several ways for a wheel to take damage; bends, curb rash, or cracks are fairly common.
 While it might seem easier to simply buy new wheels, that can be a costly decision.
 Most of the time, damage can be repaired at a shop that specializes in wheel repair.
 Depending on the damage, you may even be able to repair your wheels yourself after doing a little research and watching a few tutorials.
-This article will highlight everything you need to know about rim repair costs including scratched rims, curb crashes, scratches, wheel refinishing and even the cost of getting out flat spots that give you a bumpy ride.
+This article will highlight everything you need to know about rim repair costs including scratched rim repair costs, curb crash repair, scratch repair, wheel refinishing and even the cost of getting out flat spots that give you a bumpy ride.

 Included In This Article: